new genuary: introducing sophie green | look | i-D

 What are your hopes and dreams for the future?

 Continued happiness and gratitude.
 Emotional explorations.
 Educative interactions.
-All whilst hopefully producing thought provoking, original and beautiful photography.
+All while hopefully producing thought provoking, original, and beautiful photography.

 Willie Walters for SSAW magazine.